Julian-Van Dusen Chair in American History;

 - Ph.D., University of North Carolina at Chapel Hill, 2008

-Joshua Guthman is a cultural historian with a particular interest in religion, emotional experience, and music.
-His book, Strangers Below: Primitive Baptists and American Culture, demonstrates the unlikely but enduring influence of a little-known group of antimissionary and antirevivalistic Baptists on American cultural and religious life.
+Joshua Guthman’s work explores American religious history, narrative, emotional experience, and music.
+His book, Strangers Below: Primitive Baptists and American Culture, demonstrates the unlikely but enduring influence of a little-known group of anti-missionary and anti-revivalistic Baptists on American cultural and religious life.
 He was selected as a participant in the 2014–2016 Young Scholars in American Religion Program organized by the Center for the Study of Religion and American Culture.
-At Berea, he teaches the introductory U.S. history survey and seminars in American religious history, the trans-national history of emotions, the American Civil War, and microhistory.
+At Berea, he teaches the introductory U.S. history survey and seminars in American religious history, microhistory, the trans-national history of emotions, and the cultural history of the American Civil War.